Google AdWords

 C. Video Campaigns

-- Example: A clothing brand might run a video ad showing off their new collection before a popular YouTube video.
+- Example: A clothing brand could show their new collection in a video ad that appears before a well-liked YouTube video.

 D. Shopping Campaigns

-- Best For: E-commerce businesses looking to showcase their products directly in Google search results.
+- Best For: Businesses selling products, who want their products listed directly in Google search results.

-- Example: An online store selling smartphones would have ads with product images and prices showing when a user searches for “buy smartphones.”
+- Example: An online store that sells smartphones would display ads showing their products and prices when a person looks up “buy smartphones.”

 E. App Campaigns